Fates-List-Archive/apidocs/docs/staff-guide/info.md

 ## Moderation Rules

-Please don’t abuse the bots please **and only invite bots with permission from an Administrator+**
+Please don’t abuse our bots please.

 People **higher in clearance *override* statements made by people lower** (Head Admin word overrides Admin’s word) but **please feel free to privately report bad staff to an owner or via FL Kremlin/FL Secret Kremlin (if you have access to those)**

 *Never bash or complain about things in the Testing Channels.
 We have staff-chat for a very good reason*

+**If it's highly confidential, consider using DMs or asking for a Group DM.
+Staff chat is visible to bots with the Administrator permission**

 !!! note